 - Nomination of successor guardians for disabled adults

-- Legal arrangements to provide for the continuation and management of a family business or sole proprietorship
+- Arrangements for the continuation and management of a family business or sole proprietorship

-- Planning for care of your pets or livestock (including “pet trusts”)
+- Planning for care of pets or livestock (including “pet trusts”)

 People have various goals when they consider estate planning.
 Some are looking at financial benefit, some are thinking about minimizing fighting among heirs, and others are looking for privacy.
 Topics we discuss include: